This post may contain affiliate links. Please read our disclosure policy.

-This One Pan Ham & Cheese Tortellini is super creamy and flavorful, and a delicious was to celebrate National Cheese Day!
-Everything is cooked together in one pan for a quick, family-friendly weeknight meal with easy clean up.
+One Pan Ham and Cheese Tortellini is super creamy and flavorful!
+Everything is cooks together in one pan for a quick, family-friendly weeknight meal with easy clean up.

 - It’s so easy – it’s a one pan recipe that is ready in 30 minutes, and with hardly any dishes to wash!